Advent & Christmas

 Thank you for joining us to celebrate the greatest news the world has ever known – the mind-blowing idea that God chose to share in the joys and sorrows of being human.

-We’ve met at carol services, nativities, Christmas fayres, and parties to celebrate and hear the story of how Jesus became a vulnerable baby, born in a humble stable, so that he could ultimately become our Saviour.
-Among the various ways that we celebrated were Christmas tree festivals, Nativity re-enactments and drama performances.
-Here's some details of services for the reminder of the Christmas season and also for Epiphany:
+This year we will gather at carol services, nativities, Christmas fayres, and parties to celebrate and hear the story of how Jesus became a vulnerable baby, born in a humble stable, so that he could ultimately become our Saviour.
+Among the various ways that we will celebrate are Christmas tree festivals, Nativity re-enactments and drama performances.
+Below are details of some of the events taking place in our diocese for the season of Advent and Christmas season, and also for Epiphany.

 Christmas